 Nevertheless, Silkies make great pets and fashion accessories, according to some celebrities!
 They also have a surprisingly long life-span, living up to eight or nine years old.

-This striking breed of chicken originated in Turkey, which doesn’t seem right at all.
-It didn’t take long for it to travel the world, however, arriving in England in 1854 and the US in 1867.
+This striking breed of chicken originated in Turkey and it didn’t take long for it to travel the world, arriving in England in 1854 and the US in 1867.